-Srinivas Surisetti is an Associate Professor at Tata Institute of Social Sciences, since 2011.
-Currently he is the Chair Person of Academic Programs and School of Vocational Education at TISS-Hyderabad Campus His interest areas include Institution building, Microfinance through women Self Help groups, and Skill building towards Livelihood Promotion.
+Srinivas Surisetti is an Assistant Professor at Tata Institute of Social Sciences, since 2011.
+Currently he is the Chairperson of Student Affairs and School of Vocational Education at TISS-Hyderabad Campus His interest areas include Institution building, Microfinance through women Self Help groups, and Skill building towards Livelihood Promotion.

-For about 15 years he was engaged in capacity building of various stakeholders, Research and case documentation associated with rural development programs of Government and NGOs, prior to joining TISS.
-He was instrumental in developing learning platforms for both practitioners and academia contributing to knowledge building and Curriculums for capacity building of practitioners in the areas rural livelihoods and promotion of Producers organizations.
+Priot to the joining of TISS, Srinivas was engaged in capacity building of various stakeholders, Research and case documentation associated with rural development programs of Government and NGOs for about 15 years.
 He taught in institutions such as the Azim Premji University, Bengaluru, Gothenberg University, Sweden as part of the faculty exchange initiatives of TISS.

 3. S.Srinivas, SHGs-Bank linkage: Impact on Livelihoods of the Poor.
 The Indian Journal of Social Work 71(1) 75-86, January 2010, Mumbai, TISS

 4. S.Srinivas, et.al Leveraging Livelihoods for Muslim Women in Hyderabad: Role of SHGs.
 The Indian Journal of Social Work 71(1) 103-116, Jan 2010, Mumbai, TISS

 5. Srinivas, S. Datta.S and Phansalkar, S.J, (Eds), 2006, Rural Livelihoods in Andhra Pradesh, APMAS, Hyderabad.